Gjelina's Spicy Sweet Pickles

 • In a small stainless saucepan, toast the seeds over medium heat until very fragrant but not burning.

 • To the pan, add the water, vinegar, sugar, salt, turmeric, and red pepper flakes.
+Bring to a brief simmer then stir until the salt and sugar are dissolved.
+Remove the brine from the heat and let it cool.

-• After 10 minutes, move the cucumbers around and get them to wiggle under the brine so that almost all of them are submerged.
-Repeat in another 10 minutes.
+• Pour the cooled brine over top.
+The cucumbers will not be fully submerged which is fine.
+After 10 minutes, move the cucumbers around and get them to mostly wiggle under the brine.
+Repeat again in 10 minutes so that the slices are submerged.

 • If you think of it during the initial few hours, take the jar out, turn it over, and give things a gentle jiggle.
-I only do this once or twice to distribute the flavors.
+I do this once or twice to distribute the flavors.

 Related Posts